Yat3s/Calendar/README.md

 - It retrieve all weather data from [Darksky](https://darksky.net),  and it will `requestLastKnownLocation` for determine where you are.
 - You can view `WeatherDataSource`and all weather data can get from it.

+**Event**
+- `NewEvent`:  Sorry for that , I don't have enough time to implement all logics, so it's just a UI layer.
+- `EventDetail`:  Get event from selected agenda item and show event detail, but it is not completely.

 **DataRepository**
 - This is a data repository defined all `Observable`for retrieve data.
 - It contains some `Subscription` to process retrieve data from local cache or remote, you need not know data source come from.